How to Learn Construction On My Own

 If you’re interested in learning more about construction, you can find construction classes at VDCI.
 The Virtual Design and Construction Institute (VDCI) is an accredited educator that provides comprehensive online training in a range of construction-related tools and topics.

 In the Construction Management Bundle Course, learners devote several weeks to building a solid foundation in the skills and tools required to work in construction management or project management.
 This two-part immersive program includes an overview of the construction industry, various sectors, site logistics, document control, master planning, and scheduling.
-A 1-on-1 bonus training is included with tuition.
+A 1-on-1 bonus training session is included with tuition.

 How to Learn Construction